 Kalamalka Press seeks chapbook-length collections of poetry, short fiction or hybrids thereof for its tenth annual John Lent Poetry/Prose Award!

 Entrants should be in the early stages their writing careers, having not published more than two full-length books.
 The winning work will be published in a limited edition by Kalamalka Press, designed by Jason Dewinetz and printed by Writing & Publishing students in The Bunker, Okanagan College's Letterpress Print Shop.

 The winning books are produced by hand, with the text hand-set in metal type, and thus we are limited to both the typefaces and the amount of type we have in the Bunker print shop, not to mention the fact that it takes a long, long time to hand set metal type, and then proof it 3 or 4 times, making corrections each time, etc., &tc, etcetera.
 As such, submitted manuscripts must conform to the submission guidelines.
 The bottom line is we only have so much type, and to little time, and if a manuscript does not conform to the guidelines, we simply can't produce it.

 $25 for each submission.
 Every accepted entry receives a copy of one of our previous JLPPA books.
 Writers may enter as many times as they wish.

 The winner receives $500.00 and ten percent of the book’s print-run.

-Remember, send your attachments as RTF documents.
+Remember, send your attachments as RTF or PDF documents.
 The file name should be "JLPPA_title-of-submission"

 Currently, Lent is working on a long poem called The Ordinary’s Incense and a volume of essays and interviews with Jake Kennedy called Marshall Fields.
 Lent lives in Vernon, BC, with his wife, the artist Jude Clarke.